 I am not advocating you do anything drastic with your care, but question everything and maybe try things with the consent of the doctor to make your journey the least painful and most successful it can be for you.

 Be knowledgeable and cautious about a chemo drug called Zometa.
 Zometa is in the family of bisphosphonate medications, which are typically given when the cancer has spread to the bones..
 Any bisphosphonate medication can cause future oral/dentistry problems.
 If you have taken any bisphosphonate medications be sure to tell your dental provider before any work is done.
 There is the potential for serious side effects with certain dental procedures.
+The half–life of bisphosphonates in bone (how long it can stay on your system) is very long, ranging among different species from 1 to 10 years,

 I was on Zometa for a couple of years due to metastasis in my spine.
 When I went to an oral surgeon and gave him by medical background, he refused to pull one of my wisdom teeth due to the risk involved.
 I thanked him for that since no one had even told me about the risk with bisphosphonates and dental procedures.
 Here is a link with more info from the American Dental Association.